 There are many Bible study resources available to use to help you understand the Bible, the context in which it was written, the history around it, the language that was used and the meaning of difficult passages.
-Here we touch on three of the well-known general areas of Bible study help with a brief summary: Bible Dictionaries, Bible Concordances, Bible Commentaries and other resources.
-We’ve included a link to the UK Christian Bookstore so you can see (and purchase!) some of the choices available.

 A bible dictionary attempts to list the main words, topics and characters in the bible so you can easily find things you’re looking for.
 For example if you want to know about swords in the bible, you could either go through the references in the concordance at the back of your bible or use a bible dictionary.
 Typically a bible dictionary would give more complete references and discussion and would be easier to use in these circumstances.

 A bible concordance lists words in alphabetical order similar to a bible dictionary.
 Rather than explain the meaning or application of the word (or sometimes a phrase), a bible concordance lists the bible references where such a word is used.

 A bible commentary has been written by an author who hopes to make sense of the bible.
 It is their interpretation of what is being said and often goes on to say how this might be applied in our lives.
 It is important to note that commentaries whilst being useful at stimulating thought and understanding they represent the opinions of the author.
 You must decide for yourself their validity.